Each day, curious online visitors to our website or via our multiple support channels often wonders what “shared hosting” is.

 A bad host though will try to cram as much account as possible, thus prioritizing profit over great experience for its customers.

-On 2cPanel, we host only 20 accounts per each 16GB RAM, 4 vCPU server SSD-disk machine.
+On Web Hosting Magic, we host only 20 accounts per each 16GB RAM, 4 vCPU server SSD-disk machine.

 And when any of the customers grow enough that we feel he or she needs something bigger, we simply move the account to either of one of VPS systems or a dedicated server.